 It’s for this reason that hybrid devices like the Tracker S5 Plus and Tracker Locate systems, both utilise both the GPS and VHF signals.
 In fact Tracker, the manufacturer of those two systems, is the only tracking company that provide both VHF and GPS signals in their products.

 As a consumer, if you were choose either of those products, you get the benefits of both worlds whilst also reaping the advantages of the two combined.
-It’s because of this that they are two of the most popular devices we sell in our online store, right here on the site.
+It’s because of this that they are two of the higher spec devices we sell in our online store, right here on the site.

 We understand it can be daunting choosing the best vehicle tracker for you, it’s easy to mired in the terminology and acronyms, but it’s not a choice between good ones and bad, at least not with Infiniti Tracking, it comes down to best and better.
 Whichever one you choose from us, you can rest assured that you’ll be getting an incredible device that will give you peace of mind and that’s one a signal you get loud and clear.